crillab/jkahypar/README.md

     // Get the identifier of the block in which a vertex is. int blockOf1 = partition.blockOf(1);

+    // Get all the blocks of the partition. var blocks = partition.getBlocks();

     // Get the value of the objective function for the computed partition:
     // the lower the value of the objective, the better the partition. int objective = partition.objectiveValue();